Sun20010423/ASS3/doc.md

 ### Why CodeSearchNet?

-For gathering training data, we chose to use the CodeSearchNet dataset rather than scraping GitHub directly.
+For gathering training data, I chose to use the CodeSearchNet dataset rather than scraping GitHub directly.
 This saved us considerable preprocessing effort - CodeSearchNet provides clean, well-documented Python functions right out of the box.
 No need to deal with parsing raw files or filtering out low-quality code.

-We also went with T5-small as our base model.
-While CodeT5+ or CodeBERT might seem like more obvious choices for a code-related task, we found T5-small offered a good balance of performance and practicality.
+I also went with T5-small as our base model.
+While CodeT5+ or CodeBERT might seem like more obvious choices for a code-related task, I found T5-small offered a good balance of performance and practicality.
 It's lightweight enough to train on limited compute resources but still powerful enough for our needs.

 ### 1. Dataset Construction

 #### 1.1 Data Source
-We utilized the CodeSearchNet dataset, which consists of 14 training files, 1 validation file, and 1 test file in JSONL.GZ format.
+I utilized the CodeSearchNet dataset, which consists of 14 training files, 1 validation file, and 1 test file in JSONL.GZ format.
 The dataset was chosen for its:
 - High-quality Python function collection
 - Pre-processed code structure
 - Built-in train/validation/test split